E-voting and e-elections

 Electronic voting is used in most large countries, but it is generally stationary voting points (so-called kiosks) that need to be physically visited.

-Estonian e-voting is internet-based and not dependent on location: if you have the option to use an ID-card or mobile-ID, you are ready to vote.
+Estonian e-voting is internet-based and not dependent on location: if you have the option to use an ID-card, Smart-ID or mobile-ID, you are ready to vote.

 This is why in texts comparing electronic solutions in Estonia and the rest of the world, the distinction between i-voting and e-voting can also be seen: i or internet-based (e-voting form familiar to Estonians) and e or all electronic (stationary or not) methods.

-However, the distinction between e-voting and traditional voting is that e-voters have the opportunity to change their minds: for example, they can vote exactly as many times as they want during advance voting.
+However, the distinction between e-voting and traditional voting is that e-voters have the opportunity to change their minds: for example, he can vote exactly as many times as he wants during the e-voting period.
 Only the last vote counts!
-In the event that an advance-voter votes not only in electronic channels but also in the polling station with a ballot note, the e-votes given before are withdrawn and only the vote given by ballot is valid (and can no longer be changed).
+If an advance voter casts their vote in addition to electronic channels by ballot at the polling station, all e-votes cast by them will be cancelled and only the vote cast by paper ballot will be valid (and cannot be changed).

 Additional information: